sami-hatna66/NeuralNetwork-cpp/README.md

 # NeuralNetwork-cpp

 A from-scratch neural network library implemented in C++20.
-Certain core operations are accelerated using standard library multithreading.
+Certain core operations are accelerated using standard library multithreading to achieve CPU performance on a par with reference numpy implementations.

 ## Features